depsterr/depsterr.com/src/blog/2020/youtube-dl mirror.md

 ## What's happened?

-The [RIAA](https://www.riaa.com/) have deployed their lawyers and decided they want to take down [youtube-dl](https://yt-dl.org/) from github I will now be mirroring a copy of the source code at [depsterr.com/res/youtube-dl-2020.09.20.tar.gz](/res/youtube-dl-2020.09.20.tar.gz).
-As well as on [depsterr.com/git/youtube-dl/files.html](/git/youtube-dl/files.html).
-If anyone has the original git repository with the commit history please email me and I'll host it instead.
+The [RIAA](https://www.riaa.com/) have deployed their lawyers and decided they want to take down [youtube-dl](https://yt-dl.org/) from github.
+Because of this I will now be mirroring a copy of the source code at [depsterr.com/res/youtube-dl-2020.09.20.tar.gz](/res/youtube-dl-2020.09.20.tar.gz).
+In addition I will be hosting the files in a repository at [depsterr.com/git/youtube-dl/files.html](/git/youtube-dl/files.html).
+If anyone has the original git repository with the commit history please email me and I'll host that instead.

 ## The full statement from the RIAA

-This statement has been taken from the github dmca repository.
+This statement has been taken from the GitHub DMCA repository.
 It is unedited.
-You can view it on github [here](https://github.com/github/dmca/blob/master/2020/10/2020-10-23-RIAA.md).
+You can view it on GitHub [here](https://github.com/github/dmca/blob/master/2020/10/2020-10-23-RIAA.md).

 October 23, 2020